-Russia ‘ramps up attacks on civilian targets after setbacks’ - Ukraine live
+Zelensky vows ‘no lull’ in fight to regain territory from Russia - Ukraine live

 Vladimir Putin 'failing on all of his military objectives', says UK army chief

-Vladimir Putin is “failing on all of his military strategic objectives”, says the UK army’s chief of the defence.
+Vladimir Putin is “failing on all of his military strategic objectives”, the UK’s chief of the defence staff has said.

-Admiral Sir Tony Radakin said pressure is mounting on the Russian president as the country’s defence weakens and international support grows for Ukraine.
+Admiral Sir Tony Radakin said pressure is mounting on the Russian president as his country’s defences weaken in the face of Ukrainian counterattacks.

-He told the BBC: “At the very outset, we said that this was a strategic error by President Putin and strategic errors lead to strategic consequences.
-And in this instance, it’s strategic failure.

-“Putin is failing on all of his military strategic objectives, he wanted to subjugate Ukraine, that’s not going to happen.
+It comes after UK intelligence said it was unclear whether Russia’s frontline forces have adequate reserves or morale to withstand attacks from Ukrainian forces.

 Register for free to continue reading